spencer-shadley/completed-class/01-Class-Content/03-JavaScript/README.md

 # Unit 03: JavaScript

 ## Overview
 We’ve reached an important milestone in our journey: learning to code.
-This unit will introduce you to the fundamental programming concepts required to solve any computational problem.
-While the focus of this course is JavaScript, these fundamental concepts can be applied to any programming language.
-After gaining mastery of JavaScript, it will be relatively easy to learn a second (or third… or fourth...) language.
+This unit will introduce you to the fundamental programming concepts that are required to solve any computational problem.
+Though the focus of this course is JavaScript, the programming concepts you learn can be applied to any programming language.
+After you master JavaScript, it will be relatively easy to learn a second (or third or fourth) language.

-For our web applications to be interactive, we need a means for responding to user actions in the browser.
+In order for our web applications to be interactive, we need a way to respond to user actions in the browser.
+That's where JavaScript comes in.
 JavaScript is _the_ programming language of the web.
-Every major browser, such as Firefox or Chrome, ships with a built-in JavaScript engine that runs our code for us.
-JavaScript allows us to dynamically generate HTML and CSS based on predetermined conditions or user input.
+It allows us to dynamically generate HTML and CSS based on predetermined conditions or user input.
+And every major browser, such as Firefox or Chrome, ships with a built-in JavaScript engine that runs our code for us.

-For the time being we will use JavaScript to write _client_-side code, that is, programs that will only run in the browser.
-In future units, we will use JavaScript to write applications to be run and deployed on servers.
+For the time being, we'll use JavaScript to write client-side code; that is, programs that only run in the browser.
+In later units, we'll use JavaScript to write applications to be run and deployed on servers.

 ## Key Topics
+The following topics are covered in this unit:
 * Code comments
-* console
+* Console
 * Variables
 * Data types
 * Booleans